You are currently viewing English Phrases Starting with ‘I’

 Origin:

-This idiom dates back to the 16th century and refers to profits gained through unethical or illegal methods, where "ill" denotes bad or immoral.
+This phrase dates back to the 16th century and refers to profits gained through unethical or illegal methods, where "ill" denotes bad or immoral.

 Meaning: